Coaching for young adults

 What changes over time

-Over time, young adults often begin to:
+Over time, you often begin to:

 A different way to approach this stage